vintage-software/javascript/typescript.md

 ## Classes

 ES6 Classes and ES7 Decorators can be used but advoid using TypeScript keywords such as `private` and `public`.
 This may change in the future but currently we would like to stay close to the ES spec as possible.
-Privat properties and Prototype functions should be prefixed with `_`.
+Private properties and Prototype functions should be prefixed with `_`.
 Example: `_myPrivateProperty`

 ## Interfaces
 Use Interfaces where appropriate.
 Try to keep the code close to the ES spec as possible only using Interfaces when there is a advantage of doing so.
 Do **not** use "I" as a prefix for interface names.